Sta. Lucia Land: Developments

-As of 2021, the Sta.
-Lucia Group has over 250 real estate projects in the Philippines.
+As of 2022, the Sta.
+Lucia Group has over 300 real estate projects in the Philippines.
 Sta.
 Lucia has developed residential developments in various places in the Philippines including Bulacan, Cavite, Laguna, Palawan, Pampanga, Pangasinan, Nueva Ecija in Luzon; Cebu, Iloilo, and Bacolod in the Visayas and in Davao in Mindanao.
 Among Sta.
 Lucia's projects include residential subdivisions and condominiums, hotels, golf courses, and shopping centers.

 Sports

 Sta.
 Lucia has organized professional basketball and volleyball names under its brand.
 It had a team in the Philippine Basketball Association which played under the name Sta.
 Lucia Realtors until 2010 when the company sold its franchise to Meralco.
 It has also played in the Pilipinas Commercial Basketball League and the Philippine Basketball League.
 Sta.
 Lucia also sponsored the Pasig Pirates, which was renamed as the Pasig Sta.
 Lucia Realtors, of the Maharlika Pilipinas Basketball League.

-It also maintains a women's volleyball team, the Sta.
+It also previously maintained a women's volleyball team, the Sta.
 Lucia Lady Realtors which played in the Philippine Super Liga and competes in the Premier Volleyball League.